pratt-itl/pratt-production/pages/ZUND DIGITAL CUTTER/Zund Digital Cutter Intro.md

 Setting up layers for a Zund Job should follow the order listed below, from top to bottom, depending upon the desired material and tooling path operations.

-All Modules / Tools (Expect Routing)
+All Modules / Tools (Except Routing)

 1. Registration - dots or board edges
 2. Kiss Cut